nimitmk7/mcp-finance/README.md

 # Introduction
-This is a MCP server that helps your MCP client/LLM get access to financial data like stock price, company info, company news, earning dates.
+This is a MCP server that helps your MCP client/LLM get access to financial data like stock price, company info, and company news.
 It is powered by the `yfinance` Python library and MarketAux API.

 # Tools available: